Deploy Anyscale on Amazon EKS

 -i

-It may take several minutes for your Anyscale Cloud to be ready to use.
-You can watch the deployment status using the following command.
+It may take several minutes for your Anyscale cloud to be ready.
+You can watch the deployment status with the following command: